torikushiii/hoyolab-auto/README.md

 2. Run `npm install` to install the dependencies.
 3. Create a `config.jsonc` or rename `default.config.jsonc` to `config.jsonc`.
 4. Follow the instructions in the `default.config.jsonc` or `config.jsonc` file.

+## Migration

+> [!NOTE]
+> If you're using this project since the `config.js` file, and you're updating to the latest version, please follow this [guide](https://gist.github.com/torikushiii/36022ac2302c034c57cba699bdc15097) to update your configuration.

 ## Usage
 For a detailed usage guide, refer to this gist: [Cookie Guide](https://gist.github.com/torikushiii/59eff33fc8ea89dbc0b2e7652db9d3fd).